krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ![alt text](/assets/async-demos/context-3.png "flames")

 The image may look blurred, but you can check the [HTML](/assets/async-demos/context-2.html){:target="_blank"}
 version for clarity.
 At the bottom, you can see five brown rectangles.
-Those are timestamps truncated to seconds.
+Those are timestamps truncated to seconds (in UTC and local TZ, that's why there are 2 rows).
 So from left to right, we can see what was happening to our request second by second.
 Let's highlight when the second application was running during that request: